 Contact tracing, the process of identifying and warning individuals who have come in contact with an infectious disease, is another public health measure that has been identified as a key component for a state’s ability to manage COVID-19 cases alongside plans to reopen.
 A report by the Association of State and Territorial Health Officials and the National Governors Association recommends states pursue a few actions to bolster contact tracing and ensure an adequate workforce, including identifying new sources of potential workers and removing barriers to hiring and training these workers.

 States are managing contact tracing plans through a variety of approaches.
 Massachusetts, for example, launched a large-scale hiring effort through a partnership with local boards of health.
 Texas developed an online system for users to report COVID-19 exposure.
 Utah launched a beta app, which helps public health workers track where a person may have spread the virus if they test positive.

 Many state legislatures are considering or have enacted legislation to coordinate or fund contact tracing or implement related privacy protections.
 Illinois SB 264 includes $200 million for costs and administrative expenses associated with contact tracing and testing.
 New York SB 8362 requires contact tracers to be representative of the cultural and linguistic diversity of the communities in which they serve, and South Carolina HB 4311 requires tracers to be hired through community partnerships.
-With concern over the privacy and security of individuals, some bills concern privacy protections around data collected through contact tracing, such as Kansas HB 2016 and New Jersey AB 4170 (pending).
+With concern over the privacy and security of individuals, some bills concern privacy protections around data collected through contact tracing, such as Kansas HB 2016.